veebch/palomino/README.md

 [![YouTube Channel Views](https://img.shields.io/youtube/channel/views/UCz5BOU9J9pB_O0B8-rDjCWQ?label=YouTube&style=social)](https://www.youtube.com/channel/UCz5BOU9J9pB_O0B8-rDjCWQ)

 # Palamino: A high definition ePaper track viewer For Volumio
-Code for an easy-on-the-eye ePaper music player display that talks to a kind-to-the-ear bit-perfect music player.
+Code for an easy-on-the-eye ePaper display that talks to a kind-to-the-ear bit-perfect music player.
 All of the musical heavy lifting is done by [Volumio](https://github.com/volumio/Volumio2).
 The code sets up a socket connection, listens for changes and updates the display when needed.
 The code is currently reflecting what is going on on the server, adding control via the api is very straightforward.

 ## Hardware
 Volumio server: